 We’ll explore both the remarkable house and beautifully intriguing gardens.

-One more stop we just can’t miss is the idyllic village of Stanton filled with butterscotch hued homes with charming, thatched roofs and steeply pitched gables.
+It’s time for an included cafe lunch in the quaint village of Blockley filled with butterscotch hued homes with charming, thatched roofs and steeply pitched gables.

 Feel the peacefulness and solitude as you wander the picturesque streets, not knowing what delight you might find around the next corner.